Microsoft Flight Simulator (2020 video game): Critical response

 The Xbox Series X and Series S version was also raved among reviewers, with the accessibility additions being praised.
 Most reviews focused mainly on the graphical and visual side.
 Although the graphics are noted to be smaller, with the resolution of the affordable, US$299 version downgraded from 4K to 1080p, it did not ruin the experience, which was still similar to the original.
 The frame rate was also found to be better than the PC version.
 Contemporarily, it was considered the best releases for the platform, and was described as next-generation.
 According to Matt Brown of Windows Central, the memorable hint within the game's visual still retains.
-He recommended the Series X version over the Series S, though noted the Series S is also great.
-Poor accessory support were also stressed upon its release.
+He recommended the Series X version over the Series S, though stated the Series S is also great.
+Poor accessory support was also stressed upon its release.
 Many reviewers were dismayed over the lack of gameplay difference from the PC, with the use of controls being described as irritating.
-Because of the game's routine updates prior to the Xbox release, Gianluca Musso of the Italian Eurogamer opined that Xbox players have more enjoyment than the PC players, at least from that viewpoint; he also recommended it as a Series X and Series S starter.
+Because of the game's routine updates prior to the Xbox release, Gianluca Musso of the Italian Eurogamer opined that Xbox players have more enjoyment than PC players, at least from that viewpoint; he also recommended it as a Series X and Series S starter.